kubevirt/kubevirt.github.io/_posts/2020-02-20-Advanced-scheduling-with-affinity-rules.md

 ## Summary

-In this post a real use case has been detailed in order to explain how advance scheduling can be configured in a hybrid scenario where VMs and Pods are part of the same application stack.
-Reader can realize that Kubernetes itself already provides a lot of functionality out of the box to our VMs running on top.
-One of these inherited capability are the possibility of create even more complex affinity or/and anti-affinity rules than regular virtualization products.
+In this blog post, a real use case has been detailed on how advanced scheduling can be configured in a hybrid scenario where VMs and Pods are part of the same application stack.
+The reader can realize that Kubernetes itself already provides a lot of functionality out of the box to Pods running on top of it.
+One of these inherited capabilities is the possibility to create even more complex affinity or/and anti-affinity rules than traditional virtualization products.

 ## References